-Mr. Ely’s practice focuses primarily on representing business taxpayers before federal, state and local government agencies and in the Alabama courts.
-He co-chairs the firm’s State and Local Tax (SALT) Practice Team, which represents taxpayers before the Alabama, Tennessee, Mississippi, and District of Columbia Departments of Revenue as well as local government taxing authorities and the state and federal courts.
+Mr. Ely was founding Chair of the firm’s State and Local Tax (SALT) Practice Team, which represents taxpayers before the Alabama, Tennessee and Mississippi Departments of Revenue as well as local government taxing authorities and the state and federal courts.
 He has served as counsel to multistate taxpayers in cases before the U.S. Supreme Court but more often before the Alabama appellate courts, circuit courts, and the Alabama Tax Tribunal, formerly the Alabama Department of Revenue Administrative Law Division.

-As part of his governmental affairs practice, Mr. Ely has co-authored a number of landmark pieces of tax legislation in Alabama, including the Corporate Income Tax Reform Act of 1985, the Alabama Taxpayers’ Bill of Rights/Uniform Revenue Procedures Act of 1992, the Local Tax Simplification and Local Tax Conformity Acts of 1998, the Municipal Business License Reform Act of 2006, the Alabama Taxpayer Fairness Act of 2014, and numerous, more statute-specific tax bills.
-He has served as counsel to several state tax reform, economic development, and constitutional reform commissions over the years and has written extensively on those topics as well as on other multistate tax issues and incentives matters.
+As part of his governmental affairs practice, Mr. Ely has co-authored a number of landmark pieces of tax and business entity legislation in Alabama, including the Corporate Income Tax Reform Act of 1985, the Alabama Taxpayers’ Bill of Rights/Uniform Revenue Procedures Act of 1992, the Local Tax Simplification and Local Tax Conformity Acts of 1998, the Alabama Limited Liability Company Act, the Municipal Business License Reform Act of 2006, the Alabama Taxpayer Fairness Act of 2014, and numerous, more statute-specific tax bills.
+He has served as counsel to several state tax reform, economic development, and constitutional reform commissions over the years and writes extensively on those topics as well as on other multistate tax issues and incentives matters.

-Early in his career Mr. Ely became known for his experience on the state taxation of pass-through entities and has chaired or co-chaired several American Bar Association and Alabama State Bar committees and task forces on the subject as well as having written numerous articles in tax or business law journals and treatises such as “Keatinge, Conaway & Ely on Choice of Business Entity” and Professor Richard Pomp's casebook, "State & Local Taxation.”
-He speaks regularly on these topics at the national and state level and co-authors a series of charts on the state taxation of LLCs and LLPs that have appeared in leading tax and business entity journals and treatises since 1993.
+Early in his career Mr. Ely became known for his experience on the state taxation of pass-through entities and has chaired or co-chaired several American Bar Association Tax Section and Alabama State Bar committees and task forces on the subject as well as having written numerous articles in tax or business law journals and treatises such as “Keatinge & Conaway on Choice of Business Entity” and Professor Richard Pomp's casebook, "State & Local Taxation.”
+He speaks regularly on these topics at the national and state level and serves as an adjunct professor in the University of Alabama's graduate accounting program, teaching SALT.

 Mr. Ely is a longstanding Fellow of the American College of Tax Counsel and is included in the International Who’s Who of Corporate Tax Lawyers as its only Alabama member.
-He is Co-Chair of the annual New York University Institute on State and Local Taxation, and a member of the Bloomberg BNA Multistate Tax Advisory Board.
-He is also a member of the Alabama Law Institute and is Vice-Chair of the Board of Directors of the Public Affairs Research Council of Alabama (PARCA), a non-partisan good government think tank headquartered at Samford University in Birmingham, AL.
+He is immediate past Chair of the New York University Institute on State and Local Taxation and a member of the Bloomberg BNA Multistate Tax Advisory Board.
+He is also a longtime member of the Alabama Law Institute and of the Board of Directors of the Public Affairs Research Council of Alabama (PARCA), a non-partisan good government think tank headquartered at Samford University in Birmingham, AL.